geopm/theta-tutorial/QUICKSTART.md

         }
     }

+As a first integration with GEOPM simply adding calls to:

+    geopm_prof_epoch()
+    geopm_prof_region()
+    geopm_prof_enter()
+    geopm_prof_exit()

-In addition there are other APIs (geopm_prof_progress() and geopm_tprof_*()) that can be used to provide application feedback to the GEOPM Agent algorithm.
-Although extension of the GEOPM features through an Agent plugin would enable a user to write an Agent that responds to progress and thread API's, the GEOPM runtime does not provide any built-in Agents that use the feedback provided by these interfaces.
-For this reason modification of the application to use these interfaces will provide no benefit with built-in Agents.
-As a first integration with GEOPM simply adding the geopm_prof_epoch(), geopm_prof_region(), geopm_prof_enter(), and geopm_prof_exit() calls to the application should enable all of the benefits provided by the built-in GEOPM Agents.
+in your application should enable all of the benefits provided by the built-in GEOPM Agents.
+In addition there are other APIs documented in geopm_proc_c(3) (geopm_prof_progress() and geopm_tprof_*()) that can be used to provide application feedback to the GEOPM Agent algorithm.
+The GEOPM runtime does not provide any built-in Agents that use the feedback provided by these progress and thread API's.
+For this reason modification of the application to use these additional interfaces will provide no benefit with built-in Agents.
+Extension of the GEOPM features through an Agent plugin would enable a user to write an Agent that uses this feedback, but this is beyond the scope of this guide.

 Step 2: Selecting an Agent
 --------------------------